harrisonratcliffe/LaraBug/.github/README.md

 ```bash
 php artisan vendor:publish --provider="LaraBug\ServiceProvider"
 ```
-And adjust config file (`config/larabug.php`) with your desired settings.
+And adjust the config file (`config/larabug.php`) with your desired settings.

-Note: by default only production environments will report errors.
+Note: by default, only production environments will report errors.
 To modify this edit your LaraBug configuration.

-## Installation on lumen
+## Installation on Lumen
 You can install the package through Composer.
 ```bash
 composer require larabug/larabug
 ```

-Copy the config file (`larabug.php`) to lumen config directory.
+Copy the config file (`larabug.php`) to the Lumen config directory.
 ```bash
 php -r "file_exists('config/') || mkdir('config/'); copy('vendor/larabug/larabug/config/larabug.php', 'config/larabug.php');"
 ```
-And adjust config file (`config/larabug.php`) with your desired settings.
+And adjust the config file (`config/larabug.php`) with your desired settings.

 In `bootstrap/app.php` you will need to:
 - Uncomment this line:
     ```php
     $app->withFacades();
     ```
-- Register the larabug config file:
+- Register the LaraBug config file:
     ```php
     $app->configure('larabug');
     ```
-- Register larabug service provider:
+- Register LaraBug service provider:
     ```php
     $app->register(LaraBug\ServiceProvider::class);
     ```